Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments

-Recent studies have revealed profound changes in evolutionary trends resulting from interactions between population fronts and environmental structure.
+Recent studies have shed light on the mechanisms by which interactions between population fronts and environmental structure profoundly alter evolutionary trends.
 An individual obstacle acts similarly to a bump in surface topography by focusing the expansion front inward to a caustic \cite{Moebius2015,Beller2018}, and an individual hotspot acts as a radiation zone that propels an advancing front radially outward \cite{Moebius2021,nunez2024range}.
 In the context of neutral evolution, a disordered landscape of hotspots was recently shown to replace a population's intrinsic demographic noise by environmentally determined genetic structure at large scales, with successful genealogical lineages pinned to fastest paths through a subset of the hotspots \cite{nunez2024range}.
 However, little is known about the influence of such quenched-random noise on evolutionary processes involving mutation and selection.
-The characterization of how disordered hotspot landscapes influence the survival of deleterious mutations is a missing component of a broader understanding of how environments affect the outcomes of rare evolutionary events.
+The characterization of how random spatial variation in high-nutrient regions influences the survival of deleterious mutations is a missing component of a broader understanding of how environments affect the outcomes of rare evolutionary events.